blockchain-dei/openscv/README.md

 <h3>1.8 Cross Channel Invocation</h3>

 Certain blockchain platforms like Hyperledger Fabric permit contracts to call each other.
-How- ever, when two contracts interact through different channels, inconsistencies can arise in message reception.
+However, when two contracts interact through different channels, inconsistencies can arise in message reception.
 This vulnerability is known in the literature with the same name (Li et al., 2022b).

 <h2>2.
 Mishandled Events</h2>
 <p>This category includes a set of vulnerabilities in which exceptional events are mishandled.
-In Solidity,
-specific functions can be used to verify if certain conditions exist and throw exceptions in case the conditions are not met, namely require and assert.
+In Solidity, specific functions can be used to verify if certain conditions exist and throw exceptions in case the conditions are not met, namely require and assert.
 There are, however, fundamental differences.
 When the "require" function returns false, all executed changes are reverted, and all remaining gas fees are refunded.
-When the assert function returns false, it reverts all changes but consumes all remaining gas.
+When the assert function returns false, it reverts all changes but consumes all
+remaining gas.
 However, such differences have become a frequent source of problems (Hajdu and Jovanović, 2020).</p>

 <h3>2.1 Improper Exceptional Events Handling</h3>